 When it comes to DSLR technology, there seems to be quite a bit of confusion on how exactly phase detection autofocus works.
-While for most people this might not be a topic of great interest, if you are wondering how and why a camera could have an autofocus problem, this article will shed some light into what happens inside the camera in terms of autofocus when a picture is taken.
-There is an overwhelming amount of negative feedback on autofocus issues on such fine tools as the Canon 5D Mark III, Nikon D800, Pentax K-5 and other digital SLR cameras and it seems like most photographers do not seem to understand that the underlying problem is not necessarily with a specific model or type of a camera, but rather with the specific way these cameras acquire focus.
+While for most people this might not be a topic of great interest, if you are wondering how and why a camera could have an autofocus problem, this article will shed some light on what happens inside the camera in terms of autofocus when a picture is taken.
+There is an overwhelming amount of negative feedback on autofocus issues on such fine tools as the Canon 5D Mark III, Nikon D800, Pentax K-5, and other digital SLR cameras and it seems like most photographers do not seem to understand that the underlying problem is not necessarily with a specific model or type of a camera, but rather with the specific way these cameras acquire focus.
 If you search on the Internet, you will find thousands of autofocus reports on all kinds of DSLRs dating back 10+ years.
-Hence, the front focus and back focus issues we see in modern cameras are not anything new – they have been there ever since the first DSLR with a phase detect sensor was created.
+Hence, the front focus and back focus issues we see in modern cameras are not anything new – they have been there ever since the first DSLR with a phase-detect sensor was created.

 How DSLR Cameras Work

 To understand this issue in more detail, it is important to get to know how a DSLR camera works first.
-The typical DSLR illustrations only show a single reflex mirror positioned at a 45 degree angle.
-What they don’t show, is that there is a secondary mirror behind the reflex mirror that reflects a portion of light into a phase detect sensor.
-Take a look at the below simplified illustration that I made from a sample Nikon D800 image:
+The typical DSLR illustrations only show a single reflex mirror positioned at a 45-degree angle.
+What they don’t show, is that there is a secondary mirror behind the reflex mirror that reflects a portion of light into a phase-detect sensor.
+Take a look at the simplified illustration below that I made from a sample Nikon D800 image:

 Here is the description of each number shown in the above illustration: